 The man who had been healed responds to God by walking, jumping and praising God!
 Imagine being this man who was unable to walk, now having been healed by Jesus, wanting to worship God for all that he’s done for him!
 Give everyone a kazoo and explain or demonstrate how to use it.

-The man couldn’t hold back his worship, he was jumping about and having a party to celebrate all that God had done!
+The man couldn’t hold back his worship, he was jumping about and having a party to celebrate all that God had done.
 Explain that God doesn’t want us to always be solemn in our worship, but that he wants us to enjoy, and sometimes even go wild, worshipping him!

 Explain that you’re going to have some wild worship in response to God being a God that makes us new and gives us more that we could even hope for.
 Lead the group in some kazoo worship; it might be easier to play a worship song to lead you all along.
 Choose a song that the group might be familiar with.
 Some suggestions are: ‘You have rescued me’, ‘Our God is a great big God’, ‘Lord, I lift your name on high’ or ‘Praise like fireworks’.